innaky/freeipa-master/README.md

-# Install FreeIPA with Common Lisp
+# Install FreeIPA
-Install FreeIPA on Centos 7 with Common Lisp
+Install FreeIPA on Centos 7 with Common Lisp.

 # Instructions

-You need a computer with access to internet and root privileges.
+You need a computer with access to internet, 2 GB of RAM (minimum, this point it's very important) and root privileges.
 The exported function is `freeipa-master:main`

 ## Dependencies